I’ve Just Found I Have the APOE4 Gene… What does this mean?

 12. Social Connection & Cognitive Engagement

-Isolation is a risk factor.
-Engagement is protective.
+Isolation is a very large risk factor.
+Engagement with people is highly protective.

 13. Sensory Health (Vision, Hearing, Smell & Taste)